Amb1tion/Patrician-Bot/README.md

 # Patrician-Bot
-A Personal bot that runs on the Discord Platform.
+A Personal bot that runs on the Discord Chatting Platform.

 # Commands And Uses